Message events are events which reference a message. They are used to wait until a proper message is received.

 When the activity is entered then it creates a corresponding message subscription for each boundary message event.
 If a non-interrupting boundary event is triggered then the activity is not terminated and multiple messages can be correlated.

 A message can be referenced by one or more message events.
 It must define the name of the message (e.g.

 = orderId).
 If the message is only referenced by message start events then the

 Usually, the name of the message is defined as a static value (e.g.

 order canceled), but it can also be defined as expression (e.g.

 = "order " + awaitingAction).
-If the expression belongs to a message start event of the process, it is evaluated on deploying the process.
+If the expression belongs to a message start event of the workflow, then it is evaluated on deploying the workflow.
 Otherwise, it is evaluated on activating the message event.
 The evaluation must result in a

 string or in a

 In order to correlate a message to the message event, the message is published with the defined name (e.g.

 Money collected) and the value of the